By Rev. Cathy Stone

 Dear children, let us not love with words or tongue but with actions and truth.

-The Appalachia Service Project (ASP) has become a rite of passage in our youth ministry.
-Each summer our senior high youth travel to Appalachia to serve low-income families in rural areas of Central Appalachia.
+Each summer our high school youth travel to Appalachia to serve through the Appalachia Service Project (ASP).
+This is the 38th year FUMC-Austin has sent one or more teams to ASP.
+ASP repairs homes for low-income families in rural areas of Central Appalachia.
 The goal is to make homes warmer, safer and drier for families in need, while offering transformational experiences for families, volunteers and staff.